 Ben Glenn accepts a PO and a signed contract in lieu of a deposit on a case-by-case basis.

-Ben’s presentation can be recorded with written permission, but only for non-commercial/non-distribution purposes.
+Ben’s presentation can be recorded only for non-commercial/non-distribution purposes.
 Selling or making multiple copies of the recording is not permissible.
-If a recording is taken, a copy will need to be provided to our office.
+If a recording is made, a copy will need to be provided to our office.

 Ben Glenn reserves the right to sell or auction the drawing after the event.
-Often, to expand the Build It Again Bricks project, Ben will trade the drawing for a medium sized LEGO kit.
+Often, to expand the The Chalkguy LEGO Drive, Ben will trade the drawing for a medium sized LEGO kit.

 Ben has taught some seminars in the past, but unfortunately the demands of his busy schedule do not allow for it at this time.

 Ben loves to share all that he has learned in the last 20+ years of being a speaker, chalk artist, LEGO lover and ADHDer!
 If you can catch him at an event, he’s happy to chat while he is in attendance.
 Alas, outside of that, he’s only available on a consulting basis.
 Read more about that HERE.